Abby Finkenauer: 2018

 In May 2017, Finkenauer announced her candidacy for Iowa's 1st congressional district, which was held by Republican and Dubuque resident Rod Blum.
 Blum had unexpectedly defeated her former boss, Murphy, in 2014.

 On June 5, 2018, she won the Democratic primary, defeating former congressional staffer Thomas Heckroth, engineer Courtney Rowe and retired military officer George Ramsey.
 She received 66.9% of the vote.

 As of September 2018, her race was classified as Lean Democratic or Tilt Democratic by 3 major rating firms.
 On October 1, 2018, former President Barack Obama endorsed Finkenauer.
-She defeated Blum with 50.9% of the vote, a margin of 5%.
+She defeated Blum by 16,900 votes.

 2020

 In 2020, Finkenauer ran again without any Democratic primary opposition.
-She was defeated in the general election by Republican state Representatives Ashley Hinson, 51.3% to 48.7%.
+She was defeated in the general election by Republican state Representative Ashley Hinson, by 10,741 votes.

 Tenure

 Finkenauer and Cindy Axne, elected in 2018 to represent Iowa's 3rd congressional district, became the first women to represent Iowa in the U.S. House.
 She is the second youngest woman ever elected to the House, being about ten months older than fellow 2018 freshman Alexandria Ocasio-Cortez; Finkenauer turned 30 a week before being sworn in on January 3, 2019.
 Finkenauer also served in House Leadership as an assistant whip during the 116th United States Congress.